 Meet the experts that are helping to shape the 2019 Quantum Dots program.

 Currently affiliated with Sungkyunkwan University in Seoul, South Korea.
-Bae previosuly held the position of senior research scientist at the Korea Institute of Science and Technology (2013-present).
+Bae previosuly held the position of senior research scientist at Korea Institute of Science and Technology (2013-2018).
 He received his BS (2003), MS (2005) and PhD (2009) in chemical engineering from Seoul National University, South Korea.
 He conducted postdoctoral research work in school of electrical engineering & computer science at Seoul National University (2009-2010) and in chemistry division at Los Alamos National Laboratory (2010-2013).
 Bae’s research interests include synthesis and characterization of colloidal nanostructures and their optoelectronic applications.

 Seth graduated from Brown University with an Sc.B. in electrical engineering and received his Ph.D. in Electrical Engineering from the Massachusetts Institute of Technology (MIT).
 An expert in quantum dot materials and devices for solid state lighting and displays, Dr. Coe-Sullivan holds numerous patents relating to quantum dots (QDs) and organic light emitting devices (OLEDs) and is a frequent invited speaker on the subject.
 His doctoral thesis led to the formation of QD Vision, a leader in quantum dot technology for QLED™ displays and a company he helped found.
 Dr. Coe-Sullivan has a proven ability to bring complementing products and technologies together and his role at Luminit includes intellectual property strategy, technical marketing and business development.